-When comparing and Airtorch® against heat exchangers, please note that the MHI Airtorch® units often save considerable energy because of their low pressure drop.
+When comparing Airtorch® against heat exchangers, please note that the MHI Airtorch® units often save considerable energy because of their low-pressure drop.
 This power loss could be substantial with heat exchangers.
-For example if a flow of 0.6 kg/s is driven with a 5 Bar (~90 psig) pressure, then almost ~200 kW of power could be wasted for just driving the flow when compared to the Airtorch® systems that offer an extremely low pressure drop (~ 1 PSIG).
+For example, if a flow of 0.6 kg/s is driven with a 5 Bar (~90 psi) pressure, then almost ~200 kW of power could be wasted for just driving the flow when compared to the Airtorch® systems that offer an extremely low-pressure drop (~ 1 PSIG).
 Or 2000KW if the ultra-low pressure drop Airtorch® models are used for 0.1 psig.

 Tips: The graphs of temperature vs. SCFM/kW above are for air at the very lowest loss conditions.
-The position along the SCFM/kW axis changes with the gas.
-For nitrogen it is almost the same.
-Because of the range of inlet temperatures and power a range of steady state temperatures become feasible with every Airtorch as long as used within the device limitations.
+The position along with the SCFM/kW axis changes with the gas.
+For nitrogen, it is almost the same.
+Because of the range of inlet temperatures and power a range of steady-state temperatures becomes feasible with every Airtorch as long as used within the device limitations.
 Please consult MHI on the correct system for your application.
-MHI Airtorch® models also offer a low pressure drop.
+MHI Airtorch® models also offer a low-pressure drop.
 MHI Airtorch models are designed with high efficiencies in mind.
 Please consult with MHI on the best solution for your industrial process gas or inline heating.
 If the flow of 1~1.2 kg/s is driven with 10 Bar pressure as opposed to low pressure (Airtorch® type) then almost ~1 MW of power may be wasted for just driving the flow!
 So please compare this power loss for pressure flow when comparing manufacturers.